LaChance-Lab/blockchain-trading-platform-demo/README.md

-# Solana Trading Platform Infrastructure
+# Blockchain Trading Platform Demo

 A comprehensive indexing solution for Solana and EVM blockchain data using the Moralis API.
 This project provides real-time indexing of transactions, token balances, NFTs, and native balances for multiple addresses across both Solana and EVM chains.